 - Commitment to the family bar, with an understanding of what the reality of practising as a self-employed family barrister entails.

 Pupillage at 1 Hare Court is divided into three periods of four months, each spent with a different supervisor.

 Our aim is that you will see a broad range of our work and in addition to working with your pupil supervisor, you will have the opportunity to observe members of chambers providing representation at all levels of Court and Tribunal.

 The work you see will include high profile, high value matrimonial cases, often with an international element.
 You will also receive an introduction to private law children work and a good insight into the varied work arising out of the breakdown of the relationships of cohabiting couples: in particular claims under the Trusts of Land and Appointment of Trustees Act and Schedule 1 of the Children Act 1989.

-All applications will be considered in the first instance by our Pupillage Committee, following which a number of candidates will be selected to attend an interview in Chambers in March 2021.
-Following these first round interviews, a short-list of candidates will be invited to attend a further interview in April 2021.
+After the initial paper sift, candidates will be selected to attend a first-round interview in Chambers in March/April 2023.
+Following these first-round interviews, a short-list of candidates will be invited to attend a further interview in April/May 2023.

 The successful candidates will be notified on the same date as offers are made via the Pupillage Gateway.

 Chambers operates an Equal Opportunities policy, and accords by the Bar Council’s Fair Recruitment Policy, in respect of all aspects of recruitment.

 Chambers’ aim is to offer tenancy to all of its pupils: there are no limits to the number of tenancies offered each year and pupils are not in competition.
 In the last three years we have offered tenancy to six pupils.